BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 for the relevant jurisdiction.
 You are responsible for updating such documentation so it is accurate at all times.

-**1.22.2** In certain jurisdictions (as noted in the [AWS Tax Help](/tax- help/) pages), you may only use your tax-exempt account to purchase services that are eligible for tax exemption.
+**1.22.2** In certain jurisdictions (as noted in the [AWS Tax Help](https://aws.amazon.com/tax-help/) pages), you may only use your tax- exempt account to purchase services that are eligible for tax exemption.
 If you do not use services for the purpose for which your tax exemption applies, you are responsible for reporting and paying sales and use taxes for that usage directly to the relevant tax authorities to the extent required by law.

 **1.22.3** If you are required by law to pay us using your organization’s funds to qualify for your tax exemption, you warrant that purchases on your